ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 ## Terra is C but the Preprocessor is Lua

-You realize now, what monstrosity has been unleashed upon the world?
+You realize now, the monstrosity we unleashed upon the world?
 The sin that Terra has committed now lies naked before us.

 **Terra is C if you replaced the preprocessor with Lua.**